Glossary of mathematical symbols: Brackets

-Many sorts of brackets are used in mathematics.
+Many types of bracket are used in mathematics.
 Their meanings depend not only on their shapes, but also on the nature and the arrangement of what is delimited by them, and sometimes what appears between or before them.
 For this reason, in the entry titles, the symbol □ is used as a placeholder for schematizing the syntax that underlies the meaning.